 You're changing the channels on the TV and looking for something to watch, but nothing looks interesting.
-You say:
+You say this to yourself.

 There's nothing good on right now.